Choosing cool places to visit in USA is not an easy task.

 Over the last few years there has been an explosion of growth, and with that, a cool influx of modern and local restaurants, breweries, bars and retail stores (many of which have received national recognition!!)

-I would say that Bida Manda, the Laotian restuarant next door owned by the same Brewery Bhavana family, has the best food I’ve eaten in the USA.
+I would say that Bida Manda, the Laotian restaurant next door owned by the same Brewery Bhavana family, has the best food I’ve eaten in the USA.

 Raleigh is only going to get better!

-Check out this post on the best things to do in downtown Raleigh.
+Check out this post on the 25 best things to do in Raleigh NC.

 With its streets and squares draped in Spanish Moss, its cobblestone riverfront walk, Southern fusion cuisine, elegant and refined homes and dark haunted history, Savannah Georgia would have to be one of the coolest small cities in the USA to visit.